The Theatre School > Conservatory > Certificate Programs > Intimacy Professionals for Theatre & Cinema Certification

 Building intimate connections with consent and care.

-This 24-credit certification is open to graduate-level students who wish to further their training experiences and advance their career as an intimacy professional.
-This program will provide the skills and credentials needed to navigate the dynamics of intimacy in performance.
+The 24-credit hour IPTC intimacy certification courses are open to graduate-level students who wish to further their training experiences and advance their career as an intimacy professional.
+These courses will provide the skills and credentials needed to navigate the dynamics of intimacy in performance.

-• Application of Consent and Care: Part Two
+• Application of Consent and Care in a DePaul Production

 • Communication Skills for Intimacy Professionals